How to make glass fishing floats (and ideas for displaying them)

 Related Reading: 53 (super cute and easy) DIY Ideas for Bohemian Decor

-How to display Decorative Glass Balls
+How to Display Decorative Glass Balls

-With all my homemade Japanese glass fishing floats ready it was time for the next step.
+With all my homemade Japanese glass fishing floats ready, it was time for the next step.
 Making a pretty coastal decor with my glass fishing floats on my garden table.

 Related: Tips and Tricks for Easy Summer Decorating.